Maximizing your 401(k) and IRA retirement contributions

-Anyone enrolled in their employer’s retirement plan and still working can generally make a maximum contribution of $19,500 per year, up $500 from what was previously allowed.2
+Anyone enrolled in their employer’s retirement plan and still working can generally make a maximum contribution of $19,500 per year, which remains unchanged from 2020.2

 If you have an IRA, your annual max contribution is still $6,000.
 (Want to learn more?
 Read the basics of IRAs.)

-Get the scoop: Read 2020 retirement contribution limits and income ranges are up.
+Get the scoop: Read more about the 2021 contribution limits and income ranges.